Frequently Asked Questions

 Click the questions below to see the answers.

-Q: CAESAR was conducted nearly 25 years ago -- aren’t the CAESAR data out of date?
+Q: CAESAR was conducted nearly 25 years ago -- aren’t the CAESAR data

 The CAESAR database is just as relevant and useful now as it was when first collected.
 The body sizes and shapes scanned then are still all present in today's population.
 Even at the time, the sample was not representative of the U.S. civilian population.
 So, from the beginning, it has always been necessary to weight the database (count some subjects more heavily than others) when estimating the size or shape of any population.
 But most applications of anthropometric data, including 3D shape data, do not require that the underlying data be representative of any population.
 Rather, the data should be diverse with respect to any variables of interest, and, in particular, to include a large range of body size and shape.
 See “Using CAESAR Data” below.
 Note that every U.S. dataset that is not weighted to match the U.S. government's NHANES data, the authoritative reference for U.S. body dimensions, is not representative and must be weighted for accurate modeling of the population.
 A dataset is not representative just because it is large, and no scan dataset can be truly representative due to the limitations of who can be scanned.
-Weighting is always necessary to obtain accurate population estimates.
+Weighting or synthesis is always necessary to obtain accurate population estimates.

 Q: Why are the CAESAR data still valuable?